Current teaching activities at Spencer Street Studio

-This year I will be teaching blocks of 8 to 12 weeks.
-Blocks will consist of open sessions where people under guidance can work on their own themes and so develop their own personal artistic ideas.
+This year I will be teaching open sessions where people under guidance can work on their own themes and so develop their own personal artistic ideas.

 Class Times